24 Sights in Heilbronn, Germany (with Map and Images)

 Widmann’sche Papiermaschinenfabrik p.schmelzle / CC BY-SA 3.0

 The Widmann'sche Papiermaschinenfabrik im Leintal in Neckargartach was a machine factory founded by Johann Jakob Widmann.
-Widmann had built the first continental European paper machine during the onset of industrialization and produced it in a workshop in Heilbronn until 1840, before he acquired the site in the Leine valley and built a new factory there.
-Remnants of a workshop building are still preserved from the plant, which continued to be used as a paper mill after Widmann's bankruptcy, converted into a pumping station around 1900 and used as such until the 1960s.
-In the second half of the 1990s, the complex was renovated and supplemented by a historic hammer mill.
-Today, the property forms the Neckargartach Historical Industrial Park.
+Widmann had built the first continental European paper machine during the onset of industrialization and produced it in a workshop in Heilbronn until 1840, when he acquired the site in the Lein Valley and built a new factory there.
+Remnants of a workshop building are still preserved from the plant, which continued to be used as a paper mill after Widmann's bankruptcy, was converted into a pumping station around 1900 and used as such until the 1960s.
+In the second half of the 1990s, the complex was renovated and a historic hammer forge was added.
+Today, the property forms the Neckargartach Historic Industrial Park.

 Wikipedia: Widmann'sche Papiermaschinenfabrik (DE)